grellag/Project_Python/DCC_Export_H/README.md

-# Project Documentation
+# DCC Export Historical Documentation

-This project processes data from multiple source tables and stores it in final tables.
+This project processes data from multiple source tables and stores it in a .

 ## Data Flow Diagram